OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/General_Configuration_of_Course_Elements.md

   * Depending on assessment
   * Only in assessment mode

- **Blocked for learners:** All persons who are exclusively registered as course or group participants do not have access to this module.
+ **Blocked for learners**: All persons who are exclusively registered as course or group participants do not have access to this module.
 This can be used, for example, if certain areas should (initially) only be visible to teachers.

- **Depending on date:** Here you can define a start and/or end date  incl. time for the visibility or the access to the module.
+ **Depending on date**: Here you can define a start and/or end date incl. time for the visibility or the access to the module.
 For example, you can activate a questionnaire only at the end of the course or make teaching materials available on a weekly basis.

- **Depending on group:** In this way a course element can only be made available for a certain group.
+ **Depending on group**: In this way a course element can only be made available for a certain group.
 It often makes sense to apply the group dependency to a structure module and to subordinate all modules relevant for this group to it.

- **Depending on assessment:** In this way, certain course elements or areas can be provided depending on other assessable course elements such as tests, tasks, portfolio tasks, checklists or assessments.
+ **Depending on assessment**: In this way, certain course elements or areas can be provided depending on other assessable course elements such as tests, tasks, portfolio tasks, checklists or assessments.
 You can check for a certain minimum score or for an "passed" of another course element.
 For example, certain areas of the course can only be activated once a certain test has been passed.

- **Only in assessment mode:** If you want certain course elements to be displayed or accessible only during an OpenOlat assessment situation, select this setting.
-For more information, refer to the section [Assessment Mode](../learningresources/Assessment_mode.md).
+ **Only in assessment mode**: If you want certain course elements to be displayed or accessible only during an OpenOlat assessment situation, select this setting.
+For more information, refer to the section [Assessmentm Mode](../learningresources/Assessment_mode.md).

-In order for a restriction to apply to course owners and group coaches, the option " _Apply rules also for owners and tutors_ " must be selected.
+In order for a restriction to apply to course owners and group coaches, the option "_Apply rules also for owners and tutors_" must be selected.
 If you do not check this box, the administrator and the owner can always see the course element - regardless of which visibility rules you have set.